-In the spring we do quite a bit of raccoon removal in Germantown, Collierville, Bartless, Hickory Hill and Downtown Memphis.
-If you have an issue with an unwanted animal in the attic, we got your raccoon problem covered!
-Our guys can remove the raccoon, clean up after him and secure the structure against a future infestation.
-All of our technicians are specifically trained and licensed to perform animal removal in Tennessee and unlike the typical pest control company, this is what we do.
-We specialize in animal removal.
+In the spring we do quite a bit of raccoon removal in Germantown, Collierville, Bartlett, Hickory Hill, and Downtown Memphis.
+If you have an issue with an unwanted raccoon in the attic, we’ve got you covered!
+Our guys can remove the raccoon, clean up after him, and secure the structure against a future infestation.
+All of our technicians are specifically trained and licensed to perform animal removal in Tennessee and unlike the typical pest control company,we specialize in animal removal.

-Apex Wildlife removal services in Tennessee include the towns of Germantown, Bartlett, Collierville, Millington, Memphis, Atoka, West Memphis, Covington, and Brownsville.
+Apex Wildlife removal services the following areas in Tennessee; Germantown, Bartlett, Collierville, Millington, Memphis, Atoka, West Memphis, Covington, and Brownsville.
 In Mississippi we service areas such as Olive Branch, Southaven, Horn Lake, and Oxford.
 In Arkansas we can service the Blytheville, and Marion areas.
 If you’re not sure give us a call.

 Raccoon Removal Service Specifications

 While we all know raccoons are an important part of nature, we cannot live with them in the attic.
 First of all, they are noisy, especially juvenile raccoons!
 They make a lot of noise, chirping and calling for mom when they get hungry.
 Secondly, they can damage the insulation with feces and urine.
 They then can cause the R value of your insulation to go down by matting the urine and feces into the insulation.
 Our technicians know how to get rid of them, and will work hard to solve your problem, but be aware that this can be difficult work and there might be more than one.
 We use a variety of methods as you’ll see listed below to get rid of raccoons.